airbytehq/airbyte/docs/integrations/sources/iterable.md

 # Iterable

-This page contains the setup guide and reference information for the <connector name> <source/destination> connector.
+This page contains the setup guide and reference information for the Iterable source connector.

 ## Prerequisites